Dynamic Grammar-Compressed Self-Index in $\delta$-Optimal Space

 \subparagraph*{Our contributions.} We present the \emph{dynamic RR-index}, a dynamic grammar-compressed self-index built on the \emph{restricted recompression} RLSLP of Je\.{z}~\cite{DBLP:journals/talg/Jez15} and Kociumaka et al.~\cite{DBLP:journals/corr/KociumakaRRW13,9961143}.
-Our starting observation is that the derivation tree of a restricted recompression admits a compact \emph{DAG} representation whose explicit-node count is tied to $\delta$ rather than to $r$ or $g$.
+Our starting observation is that the derivation tree of a restricted recompression RLSLP admits a compact \emph{DAG} representation whose explicit-node count is tied to $\delta$ rather than to $r$ or $g$.
 Moreover, insertions and deletions perturb this DAG only along two short popped sequences~\cite{DBLP:journals/dam/NishimotoIIBT20,DBLP:conf/cpm/I17}, independently of the maximum LCP value.
 Combined with two-dimensional range reporting~\cite{DBLP:conf/soda/Blelloch08,NAVARRO20142} and with a path-cached ancestor field that accelerates locate (\cref{sec:improvement}), this design simultaneously achieves $\delta$-optimal space and a sub-logarithmic per-occurrence locate bound.
 To our knowledge, the dynamic RR-index is the first dynamic self-index to attain $\delta$-optimal space.
-Concretely, it occupies expected $\delta$-optimal space---$\mathcal{O}(\delta \log(n \log \sigma / (\delta \log n)) \log n)$ bits---and answers locate queries in expected $\mathcal{O}(m + \log m \log^{2} n + \occ (\log n / \log \log n))$ time, where $m$ is the pattern length and $\occ$ is the number of occurrences.
-Insertions and deletions of a length-$m'$ substring are supported in expected amortized $\mathcal{O}(m' \log^{2} n + \log^{3} n)$ time.
-We implement and evaluate the dynamic RR-index on eleven highly repetitive corpora, including the $37$~GB \textsf{enwiki} Wikipedia dump and the $59$~GB \textsf{chr19} genomic collection, and we show that it is up to $77\times$ faster than the dynamic r-index on updates and up to $11\times$ faster than other dynamic indexes on locate, while using working memory consistent with scaling by $\delta$.
-A C++ reference implementation will be released as open-source together with the camera-ready version.
+Concretely, it uses $\delta$-optimal space---$\mathcal{O}(\delta \log(n \log \sigma / (\delta \log n)) \log n)$ bits in expectation---and answers locate queries in expected $\mathcal{O}(m + \log m \log^{2} n + \occ (\log n / \log \log n))$ time, where $m$ is the pattern length and $\occ$ is the number of occurrences.
+Insertion of a length-$m'$ string and deletion of a length-$m'$ substring are supported in expected amortized $\mathcal{O}(m' \log^{2} n + \log^{3} n)$ time.
+We implement and evaluate the dynamic RR-index on eleven highly repetitive corpora, including the $37$~GB \textsf{enwiki} Wikipedia dump and the $59$~GB \textsf{chr19} genomic collection, and we show that it is up to $77\times$ faster than the dynamic r-index on updates and up to $11\times$ faster than other dynamic indexes for locate queries, while using working memory that empirically scales with $\delta$.